brettv30/Call-of-Duty-Game-Predictions/README.md

 2. See how well we can predict a team's Wins and Losses

 # What did I do?
 I used data from 17 different CWL tournaments spanning two years.
 The datasets can be found within this Activision repository hosted [here](https://github.com/Activision/cwl-data).
 I decided to exclude the data from the 2017 CWL Champsionships tournament because that set did not have all Search & Destroy variables that the rest of the data had.
-The final dataset ended up being (xxx) observations with (xxx) variables.
-All variables were treated as continuous, there were no categorical variables within the data besides the binary indicator for the outcome of the match.
+The final dataset ended up having 3,128 observations with 30 variables.
+In total, there are 1,564 Search & Destroy matches in this dataset.
+All variables were treated as continuous, there were no categorical variables within the final data used for modeling besides the binary indicator for the outcome of the match.

 In order to reach the first goal of this project, I created a Logistic Regression model to pull some explain-ability from each of the variables in the dataset.
 To reach the second goal of this project, I elected to use both Random Forest and XGBoost for classification to try and find the best model possible at predicting game outcomes.